Controlling access to processes

 - Handle duplication: choose what the rule must do when a process attempts to duplicate a resource that belongs to another process.

-- Click on + Add a specific behavior and choose the process(es) that you want to exclude from the default behavior.
+- Click on + Add specific behavior and select the process(es) that you want to exclude from the default behavior.
 Select the behavior for each case.

 - In the upper banner in the rule, you can: